 A blogger is looking for inspiration and ideas like one looks for a diamond in a heap of stones.
 A core part of a blogger’s work is to read and learn a lot so that diamonds of wisdom can be identified among a heap of stones that are relevant for the blogger’s audience.

-2. Add Experience from Past and Present
+2. Add Personal Experience from Past

 So, after gaining knowledge, the first order of business is to put it to experience.
 Run it through your own life and see if what you have read is true.
 Don’t just learn new things so that you can write about new things.
 Learn new things because you can do new things.
 Write about what you did, not just what you learned.

 Everyone who learns perceives a piece of content in a different way according to his/her own life experience.
 Take this blog post as an example, 1000s of people might be reading this blog post right now.
 But YOU, specifically, will feel a certain way about this content.